meltano/handbook/src/_company/index.md

 ## Vision

-Our vision is for Meltano to become **the foundation of every team's ideal data platform**.
+Our vision is for Meltano to be **the foundation of every team's ideal data platform**.

 More concretely, we are building **open source DataOps Platform Infrastructure** that will bring the benefits of software development best practices such as DevOps and open source to the entire data lifecycle.